-- Ensuring consistency with brand standards - Ensuring you share only what you are permitted to publicly.
-See this quick reference guide for confidential information - Supporting chapter president in development of talking points in the event of media relations requests - Ensuring social media, newsletters, videos and websites uphold the Delta Gamma brand standards and project Article II
+- Ensuring consistency with brand standards\ - Ensuring you share only what you are permitted to publicly See this quick reference quide for confidential information - Supporting the chapter president in development of talking points in the event of media relations requests - Ensuring social media, newsletters, videos and websites uphold the Delta Gamma brand standards and project Article II

-Delta Gamma's Branding Guidelines were designed to provide your chapter the framework to share your Delta Gamma experience in a way that allows you to showcase your unique chapter personality while also aligning with all Delta Gamma chapters across the US and Canada.
+\Delta Gamma's Branding Guidelines were designed to provide your chapter the framework to share your member experience in a way that allows you to showcase your unique chapter personality while also aligning with all chapters across North America.
 By utilizing our brand's colors, message structure and imagery, you establish familiarity and trust with your audience that will ultimately amplify your chapter's voice.

-Check out the quick, 15-minute Communications Officer Brand Activity that can be used by vp: communications to train members of CMT/JCMT on Delta Gamma's brand!
+Check out the quick, 15-minute

+Communications Officer Brand Activity

+that can be used by vp: communications

+to train members of CMT/JCMT on

+the DG brand!